Rafael-apodaca/registerapp/README.md

 # README

-CashRegisterApp is a simple and efficient cash register application built with Ruby on Rails for the backend and the frontend.
+RegisterApp is a simple and efficient cash register application built with Ruby on Rails for the backend and the frontend.

 The app features adding products to a cart and computing the total price.